fpieterse/proc_plot/README.md

 See `help(proc_plot.add_grouping_rule)` for examples if you want to customise grouping rules.

 ## %matplotlib magic
 The intended use of the tool is to call it from a jupyter notebook.
-The way the qt gui loop runs in jupyter is tricky.  proc_plot checks the current backend (plt.get_backend) to tell if the notebook is using `%matplotlib qt` or `%matplotlib notebook` before matplotlib was imported.
-It is possible to switch the backend after the %matplotlib magic, which could break the application.
-I recommend using %matplotlib qt and then switching the backend with `plt.switch_backend('nbagg')` if you want interactive notebook plots later.
+The way the qt gui loop runs in jupyter is tricky.  proc_plot checks the current backend (plt.get_backend) to tell if the notebook is using `%matplotlib qt` or `%matplotlib notebook`.

+It is possible to switch the backend after the %matplotlib magic, if the backend is switched before proc_plot is imported then proc_plot could break the qt gui loop.
+I recommend using %matplotlib qt and then switching the backend with `plt.switch_backend('nbagg')` after importing proc_plot if you want interactive notebook plots.

 ## Show Me
 The tool has a button "Show Me" that will show you python code to generate the current trend.
 The code assumes your dataframe is called `df` and that you imported `matplotlib.pyplot as plt`.